Fundamental Neuroscience (BMRI5002)

 UNIT OF STUDY

 This core unit of study will introduce the main concepts of neurobiology starting with neural cell structure and physiology, neurodevelopment and synaptic plasticity.
-The modularity of the brain and connective pathways will then be examined, with a focus of the functional anatomy of the basal ganglia, the visual cortex and the limbic system.
+The modularity of the brain and connective pathways will then be examined with a focus of the functional anatomy of sensory processing, the basal ganglia and the limbic system.
 Immunology and neuropathology will also be studied with insights into how genetics and interaction with glial cells underlie these processes.
-Examples will be given of how brain disorders can emerge from disruption to these fundamental processes.
+Examples will be given of how brain disorders emerge from disruption to these fundamental processes.